 Our practitioners have years of clinical experience supporting women through this time of change and challenge.
 We do not aim to ‘treat’ the ‘problem’ of menopause; instead we aim to ease the symptoms of this natural reproductive process through changes to nutrition and lifestyle and via the use of natural remedies.

-Where conditions are more serious, we work in conjunction with our in-house doctor who specialises in reproductive health.
+Where conditions are more serious, we work in conjunction with your doctors.
 Orthodox tests, diagnosis and medicine are used to complement the natural therapy approach and seek to address and heal any issues rather than overriding them.

-Our integrative approach also includes in-house access and referrals to additional alternative health services such as acupuncture to provide holistic, comprehensive care.
+Our integrative approach may also include referrals to additional alternative health services such as acupuncture to provide holistic, comprehensive care.